Hedgehawk11/buzzers/README.md

 ### Where is room code?
 Top Left, You can miss it

-### You said this is made for YDKJ games, Is there a "F*** You" easter egg with a handmade responce?
+### You said this is made for YDKJ games, Is there a "F*** You" easter egg?
-Yes. yes there is, try it, I dare ya
+Yes. yes there is, handwritten responce too, try it, I dare ya

 ### Support for jack attack rounds?
-I dont know how this could work with how I made this so yea, if you want to take a jack at it open a PR, i'd love to see it
+I dont know how this could work with how I made this so yea, if you want to take a jack at it, open a PR, i'd love to see it. although if you set it to 6-awncer mode, something like Full Stream might be possible

+### Whats on said slide deck?
+Music, Questions, eveything exept a scoreboard, who buzzed etc.

+### The audience display and player controller sucks
+Thanks captain obvious, i was mainly on the configurablily of everything (seriously, go look at the options)

+### Whats coming
+Better disordat support, bingo, roadkill, (Can you tell I like the Ride)

-## How make work?
+### How make work?
 Just run the thing as you would a node app, ive only tested it on Linux Mint and Kubuntu, so idk if it will work on windows, or just use the vercel instance [Here](https://instant-buzzers-playroom.vercel.app/)

 USE NODE 20+